bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 ### 8. Communicating with Stakeholders

 Stakeholders should be aware that selecting an FAL is part of a larger risk- and resource-management process.
 While it is tempting for stakeholders to request the highest level of security, that is not always in the best interest of the organization.
-Federated identity projects can be long and complicated, and they can take resources away from other work that a security team could be doing.
+Federated identity projects at higher FALs can be long and complicated, and such complications can take resources away from other work that a security team could be doing that would be of greater benefit to the organization.

 Many organizations today operate at FAL1, which is sufficient for most use cases.
 FAL1 is the industry standard, and there are many libraries and off-the-shelf products that can help an organization implement an FAL1 conformant federated identity system.